jwjulien/b/docs/commands/index.md

-    reopen              mark the specified bug as open list                list all bugs according to the specified filters id                  given a prefix return the full ID of a bug templates           list templates available when creating new bug reports config              adjust configurations - default lists all migrate             migrate bugs directory to the latest version
+    reopen              mark the specified bug as open list                list all bugs according to the specified filters id                  given a prefix return the full ID of a bug verify              run through each bug YAML file and validate it against schema, reporting errors templates           list templates available when creating new bug reports config              adjust configurations - default lists all migrate             migrate bugs directory to the latest version